MCPWorks Platform Guide

 Namespaces

-Namespace names must be DNS-compliant: lowercase alphanumeric with hyphens, 1-63 characters, starting and ending with an alphanumeric character.
+Namespace names must be lowercase alphanumeric with hyphens, 1-63 characters, starting and ending with an alphanumeric character.

 Services